Kaycee074/Kaycee074.github.io/_pages/about.md

   - /about.html
 ---
 ![1pager](https://Kaycee074.github.io/images/A23.jpg "Flyer")
 *The beauty of math, science, and technology lies in their endless possibilities.
-Every problem is an invitation to explore, learn, and innovate*
+Every problem is an invitation to explore, learn, and innovate.*

 ## About me